nolta/sod/README.md

 for linux package managers, to resolve module dependencies.

 * **single-file repositories**: instead of spreading module files over a bunch of directories, sod stores them in a single file.
-This allows logging changes, and cuts down on IOPS.
+This cuts down on IOPS, and speeds things up on shared filesystems.

+* **declarative syntax**: since modules can be unloaded as well as loaded, sod only supports a limited set of reversible operations.

-* **declarative syntax**: this guarantees modules can have no side-effects beyond modifying the environment.
+* **no side effects**: modules can only change the environment, nothing else.

+* **module versioning**

 ## Prerequisites